-As the United States’ population evolves and the nation’s health care needs continually change, the health care industry has advanced in response.
-Discover how rates of nursing student diversity have increased in recent years and learn how this trend could impact the future of the nursing profession.
+As the United States’ population grows and changes and the nation’s healthcare needs continually evolve, the healthcare industry has progressed in response.
+Discover how rates of nursing student diversity have increased in recent years, and learn how this trend could impact the future of the nursing profession.

 What Recent Nursing Student Diversity Statistics Reveal

-A five-year study led by the American Association of Colleges of Nursing (AACN) shows that racial and gender diversity in the nursing profession has already increased significantly in the 21st century.
-While the percentage of diverse Bachelor of Science in Nursing (BSN) students remained relatively stable from 2012 to 2016, the percentage of diverse graduate students in master’s, Ph.D., and Doctor of Nursing Practice (DNP) programs increased by several points.
+A recent report led by the American Association of Colleges of Nursing (AACN) shows that racial and gender diversity in the nursing profession have already increased significantly in the 21st century.

-Nationwide, several key states stand out for having high percentages of diverse nursing students.
-In California, New Mexico, and Hawaii, for example, over 50 percent of nursing students are considered diverse.
-In states like Wyoming, Vermont, and Maine, however, diverse nursing students make up less than 10 percent of the total body.
+Nationwide, several key states stand out for having high percentages of diversity in nursing students.
+In California, New Mexico, and Hawaii, for example, more than 50% of nursing students are considered diverse.
+In states like Wyoming, Vermont, and Maine, however, diversity is much less apparent, with diverse nursing students making up less than 10% of the total body.

-As the AACN study reveals, white nursing students continue to make up over half of enrollees, while about 30 percent of students have backgrounds considered more diverse at all program levels.
-For instance, over 15 percent of DNP students are African American, while over 7 percent are Asian or Pacific Islander and about 5 percent are Latino.
-Less than 1 percent of students are Native American, while about 2 percent are multiracial.
+As the AACN report shows, white nursing students continue to make up more the majority of enrollees, while about one-third of students have backgrounds considered more diverse at all program levels.
+Still, this doesn’t mean every minority group has high representation.
+Among DNP enrollees, for example, about 17% are African American, while just 8% are Asian or Pacific Islander, and about 7% are Latino.
+Less than 1% of students are Native American, while about 2% are multiracial.

 Across the nation, however, one distinct group continues to experience inadequate representation in the nursing student body.
-Though men constitute nearly 50 percent of the population in the United States, they made up just 12 percent of baccalaureate and graduate nursing students in 2016.
+Though men constitute nearly 50% of the population in the United States, they made up just 12% of baccalaureate and graduate nursing students in 2019.

 The Nursing Profession Is Poised for Significant Change

-At the same time, the makeup of the U.S. is also undergoing rapid change.
-As Public Health Reports states, projections indicate that the U.S. will become a majority-minority nation by 2043.
+At the same time, the makeup of the U.S. is undergoing rapid change.
+As a report by Janice M. Phillips and Beverly Malone states, projections indicate that the U.S. will become a majority-minority nation by 2043.
 By 2060, projections show that both the Hispanic and Asian populations in the U.S. will represent double the figures from 2012.
 The nursing profession may reflect this substantial shift in demographics, but only with concerted efforts on the part of academic and industry leaders.

 Students From Varied Backgrounds May Lead to Diverse Faculty